Death Racers: Production

 In January 2008, it was announced that Insane Clown Posse and Twiztid had received a treatment for a low-budget horror film titled Road Rage, to be directed by Roy Knyrim of Sota Productions, who had previously directed J and Shaggy in The Chronicles of the Dark Carnival.
 It was stated that filming would take place over a two-week period in Los Angeles, California during the Spring of that year.

 In March, a second announcement was made, stating that Insane Clown Posse would star in a film scheduled to begin production in the first week of May.
 Bruce and Utsler would portray their stage personas of Violent J and Shaggy 2 Dope, and the characters would drive around in an ice cream truck, killing pedestrians for points.
 It was stated that the film would be aired by the Sci Fi Channel in the summer.

 Insane Clown Posse members Violent J and Shaggy 2 Dope agreed to appear in the film because the director was a personal friend, and they wanted to warm up their acting skills for Big Money Rustlas, the prequel to the Psychopathic Records film Big Money Hustlas.
 Psychopathic was not involved with the production of Death Racers in any way.
 According to Bruce, "We just did it for fun.
 We knew it was gonna be basically garbage."

 Death Racers was released direct-to-video by The Asylum on September 16, 2008.
 The film's soundtrack featured original music by Joseph Kamiya, in addition to previously released music performed by Insane Clown Posse.

+Reception

+Dread Central said, "If you’re a die hard Juggalo or think Troma is the pinnacle of cinema, then maybe Death Racers will rock your socks off.
+Me, I wanted my time, my money, and my brain cells back."